Khallekan/alx-pre_course/0x01-git/README.md

-# ALX-PRE_COURSE README.md
+# 0x01-git README.md

-### This repository will contain everything pertaining to ALX
+### This repository will contain everything pertaining to 0x01-git task